Home ยป Recipes ยป dessert

 Instructions

-• Grab yourself a large glass bowl.
-Add everything but the chocolate chips and the water to the bowl.
-Mix everything with a spatula.
-Toward the end, if needed use your hands to finish mixing until the mixture becomes a sticky, well-incorporated ball of dough
+• Add all of the ingredients except the chocolate chips and the water to a large bowl.
+This includes Old-Fashioned oats, ground flaxseed, protein powder, salt, peanut butter, vanilla, and maple syrup.
+Mix everything with a spatula or wooden spoon.
+Near the end, you might want to use your hands to finish mixing until the mixture becomes a sticky, well-incorporated ball of dough.

 • Fold in the chocolate chips using your hands or a wooden spoon.

 • Remove the balls from the freezer and dip the tops into the chocolate mixture.
+Immediately sprinkle with optional topping such as salt or sprinkles.
 Place them back onto the lined plate and in the fridge for about 20 minutes to allow the chocolate to harden.

 Notes

-If you are looking for a lighter, less chocolatey protein ball, simply remove the melted chocolate dip!
+If you are looking to have less chocolate, eliminate the melted chocolate dip.ย

 Nutrition